 Over the past few weeks, Dave Philipp, Julie Claussen, Peter Zdrojewski, Skylar Miller, and Liane Nowell, scientists and faculty members from CEI and Island School have been working on a grant proposal to enter in RarePlanet’s Solution Search, which rewards innovative conservation successes in communities where the need is greatest.
 This specific Solution Search is focused projects that address the issue of the depletion of global fish stocks.
 With all the great work CEI is doing with dwindling fish stocks, we believe we have a good chance of winning the first place project grant of $20,000, or one of the other great honors up for grabs.
 You can read more about Solution Search here, and the grant our team put together here.
-Wish us luck!
+Wish us luck!by

 By Maddy Philipp and Katie Harpin